someonezzzofzzzus/Trading-API-DMarket/README.md

 # Automated API Trading Script

 ## Overview
-The Project analyse the data for all available data items' skins related to Counter Strike 2 ( The market of total cap ~$5.85 billion [https://pricempire.com/app/trending] )  /
+- The Project analyse the data for all available data items' skins on Counter Strike 2 ( The market of total cap ~$5.85 billion [https://pricempire.com/app/trending] )
-With an algorithm developed by our team, scripts sort out items that do not pass the criterias / Using database on MySQL base to store and manipulate the data through SQLite3 Python library / Using API GraphQL server with encoded API-keys headers for DMarket market platform  /
+- With an algorithm developed by our team, scripts sort out items that do not pass the criterias
+- Using database on MySQL base to store and manipulate the data through SQLite3 Python library
+- Using API GraphQL server with encoded API-keys headers for DMarket market platform
-Creates targets for buying items as well as post sell offers for holding skins  /
+- Creates targets for buying items as well as post sell offers for holding skins
-It runs 24/7 on the remote server
+- It runs 24/7 on the remote server

 ## Problem
 For analysing such a huge data set, script require time for get all the requests from Marketplace's server( Consequent requests required ~40 minutes to complete the script).